-Some of you have probably been there already.
+Some of you have probably been there before.
 You’ve put in your first filtered index on a database only to find an issue has happened.
 I’ve witnessed these issues at a few places.
-This will hopefully reduce the pain.
+With this in mind, this post will hopefully reduce the pain.

 Script or stored procedure stops working